pwelagedara/template/README.md

 # template

 The api documentation will be available in http://localhost:8088/v2/api-docs.
+Open that using Swagger UI.

 ## To change the Spring Profile in IntelliJ
 In Terminal execute the following and restart the IDE.